Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 In his research, Osgood discovered that across all cultures there are certain words and phrases that have negative or positive connotations.
 A connotation is an idea or feeling that a word invokes for a person outside of its literal meaning.

 While studying these connotations Osgood found there are three dimensions of 'affective meaning' that are universal across all cultures, regardless of language: evaluation (good-bad), potency (high-low) and activity (fast-slow).

-Osgood realized that by using these antonyms (a fancy term for words with opposite meanings), you can understand a person’s emotional attitude towards just about anything.
+Osgood realised that by using these antonyms (words with opposite meanings), you can understand a person’s emotional attitude towards just about anything.
 Voila, the semantic differential scale was born.

 The academic explanation for what the scale does is that it measures the connotative meanings of emotional attitudes toward specific objects so that it can be recorded.
 But that's a mouthful.

-Above all this technique has become useful for a variety of subjects in the business world.
+This technique has become useful for a variety of subjects for businesses.
 You can use semantic differential scale questions to ask respondents to rate products, services, user experiences, or your brand as a whole.

 Hopefully we’ve managed to simplify these surveys for you, now let’s compare it to another survey type that you’ll have used before: the Likert scale.

-Take the Likert question for example.
-It gives you a concrete statement that you have to agree or disagree with, or you can do your best Switzerland impression and stay neutral.
-In contrast, good old Charles Osgood’s semantic differential scale offers a more open-ended question that it’s up to you to complete based on your feelings.
+In contrast, a semantic differential scale offers a more open-ended question that it’s up to you to complete based on your feelings.

-Rather than being limited to levels of agreement, you can choose between the two contrasting words with a few options in between.
-There’s no need to ‘agree’ or ‘disagree’ - if you don’t think the blog post is great you can just skew your answer slightly to the left.
+With a semantic differential question, you can choose between the two contrasting words with options in between.
+There’s no need to ‘agree’ or ‘disagree’.
+If you don’t think the blog post is great, you can just skew your answer slightly to the left.

-The way the survey questions are framed also influence responses.
-You’ll notice that the Likert scale question starts with the assumption that ‘this blog post is good’.
+You’ll notice the Likert scale question starts with the assumption that ‘this blog post is good’.
 Intentionally or not, this uses the power of suggestion to plant the idea in your head that the blog post is, well, good.

-Now imagine if instead it said ‘this blog post is bad’.
-This gives the question an entirely different tone and can subconsciously affect your response.
-The semantic differential scale on the other hand provides bipolar adjectives that let you define the degree to which the blog post was great or terrible.
+Now imagine, instead, it says ‘this blog post is bad’.
+The question suddenly takes on an entirely different tone that can bias responses.
+The semantic differential scale provides bipolar adjectives that let you define the degree to which the blog post was great or terrible.

-This brings us to the second difference between the two scales - questions using the semantic differential scale allow respondents much more autonomy to express unique opinions in their responses when compared to the Likert scale questions.
+The second big difference: semantic differential scales allow users more autonomy to express unique opinions in their responses compared to Likert scale questions.

 Where Likert scale questions are worded in a way that’s more restrictive and declarative, the bipolar adjectives of the semantic scale leave room for respondents to interpret questions in their own way and express their thoughts with more accuracy.